tournesol-app/tournesol/backend/tournesol/resources/export_readme.txt

 Type: algorithm input.

-This file contains all the public comparisons made users.
-A comparison is represented by a rating given by a user for a specific criteria and a couple of videos.
+This file contains all the public comparisons made by users.
+A comparison is represented by a rating given by a user for a specific criteria and a pair of videos.

 users.csv
 ---------

 Type: algorithm input.

-This file contains the list of the users who appear in comparisons.csv.
+This file contains the list of users who appear in the comparisons.csv file.

     trust score:

-    The trust score represents how much the algorithm trust the user is a human with an authentic behavior, using a single account on the platform.
+    The trust score represents how confident the algorithm is that the user is a human with an authentic behavior, using a single account on the platform.

     This score is calculated from the user's email address (trusted domain or not) and from the others users who vouched for them.